 She studied at the Universität Mozarteum in Salzburg with Prof. Kiellaug Tesaker as well as Lied and Oratorio with Prof. Wolfgang Holzmair, graduating in 2008 with distinction.
 Already during her time at university she sang Pamina in Mozart's “Zauberflöte”.

 During the 2008/09 season Susanne was a member of the Opera Studio of the Opéra National du Rhin Strasbourg.
 Her roles there included Contessa in Mozart's “Figaro” and Gretel in Humperdinck's “Hänsel und Gretel”.
-From 2009 to 2011 she was invited to the ensemble of the Accademia Teatro alla Scala Milano where she worked with Luciana Serra as well as privately with Lela Cuberli.
+From 2009 to 2011 she was invited to the ensemble of the Accademia Teatro alla Scala Milano where she worked with Mirella Freni, Luciana Serra und Renato Bruson as well as privately with Lela Cuberli.

 In 2012 she was chosen to represent Germany at the BBC “Cardiff Singer of the World” singing competition.